Central Bank Digital Currency with Collateral-constrained Banks: Model with CBDC and collateral-constrained banks

+The operating costs in the retail payment system, $\nu$, represent the resource cost per unit of deposit funding that the bank incurs when transforming illiquid assets into liquid means of payment.
+Larger reserve holdings relative to deposits reduce the extent of liquidity transformation and therefore lower these costs.
+Following \textcite{Niepelt2024}, one microfoundation for these costs builds on a fire-sales narrative, following \textcite{Shleifer1992} and \textcite{Stein2012}.
+When, as a consequence of liquidity transformation, a bank lacks reserves to settle payments, it must sell capital (i.e., loans).
+Asymmetric information or market frictions depress the price of capital when other institutions find themselves in the same situation.
+Reserve holdings reduce the need for such costly capital liquidation, lowering the bank's operating costs.

-The operating costs in the retail payment system, $\nu$, are a decreasing function of the bank's reserve-to-deposit ratio, $\zeta_{t+1}$.
-This is analogous to a binding minimum reserves requirement, as larger reserve holdings relative to deposits lower the bank's operating costs.
-We also allow $\nu$ to decrease with the stock of reserves and deposits of other banks, $\Bar{\zeta}_{t+1}$, so as to capture positive externalities of reserve holdings.\footnote{\textcite{Niepelt2022} uses a cost function in the form $\nu + \omega_t(\zeta_{t+1},\Bar{\zeta}_{t+1})$, where $\nu$ is the resource cost per unit of deposit funding, and $\omega$ represents the bank's resource costs of liquidity substitution.} To simplify the analysis, we make some assumptions which imply that in equilibrium $\zeta_{t+1} = \Bar{\zeta}_{t+1}$, and reserves are strictly positive if and only if deposits are strictly positive: When a bank holds no deposits, its operating costs are null, and when all other banks have no deposits, the bank's operating costs are large but bounded.
+We interpret $\nu$ as a technological constraint rather than a regulatory one, and we treat it as exogenous from a policy perspective.
+We model $\nu$ as a decreasing function of the bank's reserve-to-deposit ratio, $\zeta_{t+1}$.
+We also allow $\nu$ to decrease with the stock of reserves and deposits of other banks, $\Bar{\zeta}_{t+1}$, so as to capture positive externalities of reserve holdings.\footnote{ \textcite{Niepelt2022} uses a cost function in the form $\nu + \omega_t(\zeta_{t+1},\Bar{\zeta}_{t+1})$, where $\nu$ is the resource cost per unit of deposit funding, and $\omega$ represents the bank's resource costs of liquidity substitution.} To simplify the analysis, we make some assumptions which imply that in equilibrium $\zeta_{t+1} = \Bar{\zeta}_{t+1}$, and reserves are strictly positive if and only if deposits are strictly positive: when a bank holds no deposits, its operating costs are null, and when all other banks have no deposits, the bank's operating costs are large but bounded.
 In this way, we rule out asymmetric equilibria in the bank's deposits and other banks' deposits.
 Otherwise, the operating cost function, $\nu(\zeta_{t+1},\Bar{\zeta}_{t+1})$, is strictly decreasing in both arguments, strictly convex, and satisfies $\nu_{\zeta \Bar{\zeta}}=0$ and $\nu_{\zeta \zeta} \geq \nu_{\Bar{\zeta} \Bar{\zeta}}$, as well as $ \lim_{\zeta_{t+1}\to 0} \nu_{\zeta} = \infty$.